Recommended

 • Respect locals' privacy before photographing them or their children and appreciate the local culture and customs.
 Always walk together with your guide and stand in a safe place while animals are passing.
 Do not smoke or drink alcohol at elevations above 3000 meters.

-The itinerary provided given below is a just guideline for the Larke Peak Climbing.
-If you have your own itinerary, we are flexible to follow it.
-If not, we will be happy to create a new itinerary based on your requirements and vacation time frame.
-This trek can be customized according to your preferred duration, budget, and schedule.
+The itinerary provided below is a general guideline for the Larke Peak Climbing trip.
+If you already have your own itinerary, we are flexible and happy to follow it.
+If not, we will gladly create a new itinerary tailored to your specific requirements and available vacation time.
+This trip can be customized according to your preferred duration, budget, and schedule.

 Larkya Peak Climbing Altitude Profile